mliu0506/unit-4-game/README.md

 https://mliu0506.github.io/unit-4-game/

-This game support mobile device, laptop & PC verion.
+This game support mobile device, laptop & PC version.

 Each character in the game has 3 attributes: Health Points, Attack Power and Counter Attack Power.